This is the HSCP’s second Communications Strategy, the first one was approved by the IJB on 18 January 2017.

 - sets out the HSCP’s framework for communications – vision, objectives, approach, standards and governance

 - defines the key audiences who it communicates with – both internal and external

 - defines its communications channels and

 - includes an action plan that will be progressed to make improvements.

-The Partnership’s Communications Strategy largely focuses on communications and activity to communicate with large audiences, both internal and external to the Partnership.
-It also places importance on engagement in communications activity.
-The Strategy sets out how the Partnership will engage with its staff.
-There is a separate Participation and Engagement Strategy that sets out the principles and approach to the Partnership engaging with individuals, groups and communities in service planning and development.
-A significant degree of communications and engagement activity takes place in the Partnership’s localities and at an individual level, often face-to-face, at engagement sessions or in writing.
-Actions to promote and enhance such activity are included in the Participation and Engagement Strategy’s action plan.
+The HSCP’s Communications Strategy focuses on communications with large audiences, both internal and external to the HSCP.
+It also places importance on engagement in communications activity, and it outlines how staff are internally engaged.
+There is a separate Participation and Engagement Strategy that sets out the principles and approach that the HSCP is taking to engage with individuals, communities and organisations in addition to staff.
+A significant amount of communication and engagement activity also takes place in the HSCP’s localities (North East, North West and South) and at individual and group levels, often face-to-face, at engagement sessions or in writing.